adriangar8/social_innovation/traditionalVSquantum/quantum/src/README.md

 # Traveling Salesman Problem Solver with Quantum Computing

 This project utilizes quantum computing to solve the Traveling Salesman Problem (TSP), a well-known optimization problem.
 The solution involves encoding the problem into quantum circuits and applying reinforcement learning techniques like Q-learning to find approximate solutions efficiently.
+The code presented as a Jupyter notebook where all the functions and steps are explained.

 ## Usage